 Sergio Martino’s rarely seen 1975 thriller Suspected Death of a Minor is a poliziotteschi / giallo hybrid that leans more towards the poliziotteschi genre.
-Outside of the opening murder and a montage of giallo like murders near the end of the film the rest of the film looks and feels like a poliziotteschi film.
-The first murder is the most violent murder of the film and the victim is killed with a blade which is one of the genres more familiar weapons of choice.
-There are only a couple more deaths in the rest of the film and there are rather tame and nearly bloodless.
+And outside of the opening murder and a montage of giallo like murders near the end of the film the rest of the film looks and feels like a poliziotteschi film.
+The first murder is the most violent murder of the film and the victim is killed with a blade, which is one of the genres more familiar weapons of choice.

-Sergio Martino as usual delivers stylish set pieces that are offset by quirky moments like man nearly getting hit by a car and landing on his head or a bicyclist having his bike chopped in have by a speeding by car and leaving his with a tricycle.
-In fact, there is more elements of comedy then gialli in this film.
-One recurring bit happens with Detective Paolo Germi who is constantly breaking his glasses wither he is dancing or making love he finds a way to break them.
-There are two standout action sequences the first takes place on a roller coaster.
-A hit man tries to kill Detective Paolo Germi on a roller coaster because he is getting to close to the truth.
-The other standout action set piece is actually a continuation of the roller coaster shoot out.
-Detective Paolo Germi chases the suspect through the subway.
-Both of these are perfect examples of how gifted of a director Sergio Martino was.
+Sergio Martino as usual delivers stylish set pieces that are offset by quirky moments like, a man nearly getting hit by a car and landing on his head or a bicyclist having his bike chopped in have by a speeding by car and leaving his with a tricycle.
+In fact, there is more elements of comedy then elements that are associated with gialli in this film.

 Sazuma presents Suspected Death of a Minor in an anamorphic widescreen that preserves the films original 2.35:1 aspect ratio.
 Sazuma originally announced this title for release a few months back and delayed it to work more on enhancing the image and restoring the colors to the way they once looked.
 The final product which I now hold in my hands is well worth the wait as the black levels looks strong and the image looks sharp and stable through out.
 Colors look lucid and nicely saturated through out.
 Overall the transfer is on par quality wise with the poliziotteschi films released by No Shame earlier this year.